arnav-payghan/DSA/complexity/timeComplexity/README.md

 # Time Complexity

-This is written to just keep the consistency positive.
+Time Complexity is a way to measure <strong>how long it takes for an algorithm to run</strong>.